jiegec/awesome-stars/README.md

 - [pulp-platform/pulpissimo](https://github.com/pulp-platform/pulpissimo) - This is the top-level project for the PULPissimo Platform.
 It instantiates a PULPissimo open-source system with a PULP SoC domain, but no cluster.
 - [RSPwFPGAs/virtio-fpga](https://github.com/RSPwFPGAs/virtio-fpga) - A platform for emulating Virtio devices with FPGAs
 - [tymonx/virtio](https://github.com/tymonx/virtio) - Virtio implementation in SystemVerilog
-- [WangXuan95/FPGA-SDcard-Reader](https://github.com/WangXuan95/FPGA-SDcard-Reader) - FPGA-based SDcard file reader via SD bus.
+- [WangXuan95/FPGA-SDcard-Reader](https://github.com/WangXuan95/FPGA-SDcard-Reader) - An FPGA-based SD-card reader to read files from FAT16 or FAT32 formatted SD-cards. 基于FPGA的SD卡读取器，可以从FAT16或FAT32格式的SD卡中读取文件。
 - [CircuitCoder/mill](https://github.com/CircuitCoder/mill) - RV32I by cats
 - [hdl-util/hdmi](https://github.com/hdl-util/hdmi) - Send video/audio over HDMI on an FPGA
 - [jiegec/fpnew-wrapper](https://github.com/jiegec/fpnew-wrapper) - A chisel3 wrapper for pulp-platform/fpnew